linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

         storage: 5Gi
   ```
   - `kubectl apply -f test-pvc-truenas-iscsi.yaml`
-  - Be patient, this can take a minute to provision the new block device on TrueNAS and get everything mapped in Kubernetes.
+  - Be patient, this can take a minute to provision the new Zvol on TrueNAS (looks something like `nvme2tb/iscsi/volumes/pvc-25e70f84-91c7-4e49-a9f1-e324681a3b7d`) and get everything mapped in Kubernetes.
   - Check the Persistent Volume itself: `kubectl get pv`
     - Looking for a new entry here
   - Check the Persistent Volume Claim: `kubectl get pvc`